mattrbahr/matt-blog/pages/home.md

 ---
 # Welcome

 Hi, I'm Matt Bahr.
-I’m the founder & CEO of [EnquireLabs](https://enquirelabs.com) where our mission is to power every attribution survey (i.e. “how did you hear about us?”) on the Internet.
-We currently serve over 2 million surveys per month.
+I’m the founder & CEO of [EnquireLabs](https://enquirelabs.com).
+We're building a customer data platform powered by qualitative data.
+We went to market with a focus on attribution surveys (how did you hear about us?) and now serve over 3 million surveys a month.

+If you work in the DTC or ecommerce space, don't hesitate to [get in touch](/contact/)!